• Students

 • Ask your student to show you their Accommodation Card

-(when they disclose that they have registered with our office).
-Ask them to connect you with their AccessABILITY Counselor via email, in order to confirm the accommodations and address any questions or concerns you may have.
+When students disclose their registration with our office, kindly request them to share their Accommodation Letter.
+Encourage them to connect with their AccessABILITY Advisor via email to confirm accommodations and address any inquiries you might have.

 • Contact our office if you have questions about a student's needs.